Zenoix/IBM-DS-Capstone-Project/README.md

 Your organization has assigned you as the lead data scientist to provide the answers to these questions.
 You need to work on getting answers to them in this Capstone Project by following the standard approach of data science and machine learning.

-## Datasets Used
+## Resources and Datasets Used

+**Python Version:** 3.8

+**Packages:** pandas, numpy, scipy, sklearn, matplotlib, seaborn, folium, itertools

-I have used two datasets that the course provided in this project.
+I have used two datasets that the course provided in this project and also one geographical json file.

 #### 311 complaint dataset